-Despite claimant's testimony that she wished to continue working for the employer, the record does not show that claimant was willing to continue working for the employer if doing so meant accepting the accommodation options provided by the employer: namely, that claimant either find a remote-work position within the company or else accept an unpaid leave of absence.
-In essence, the employer gave claimant accommodation options that would have allowed claimant to remain employed, showing that the employer was willing to allow claimant to continue working for them for an additional period of time.
-Because claimant had two options which would have allowed her to continue the employment relationship, but chose not to pursue either of them, claimant voluntarily quit work when she left work on October 17, 2021 without having accepted either of the accommodations that the employer offered her.
+Aside from the question of the credibility of the employer's witness, however, the order under review concluded that claimant had been discharged because "the employer did not allow claimant to continue working for the employer after October 15, 2021" despite the fact that "claimant was willing to work for the employer for an additional period of time."
+Order No. 22-UI-184213 at 2.
+This conclusion was apparently based, at least in part, on the employer's witness's testimony that she believed that claimant would have been willing to continue working for the employer if he had been permitted to do so.
+Audio Record at 9:29.
+Even assuming that claimant had been so willing, however, the record does not show that claimant was willing to continue working for the employer if doing so meant accepting the accommodation options provided by the employer: namely, that claimant either find a remote-work position within the company or else accept an unpaid leave of absence.
+In essence, the employer gave claimant accommodation options that would have allowed him to remain employed, showing that the employer was willing to allow claimant to continue working for them for an additional period of time.
+Because claimant had two options which would have allowed him to continue the employment relationship, but chose not to pursue either of them, claimant voluntarily quit work when he left work on October 15, 2021 without having accepted either of the accommodations that the employer offered him.